As mentioned, the plan with our activities over the next week will be to focus on practising key skills to help prepare for the return back to school.

-Today in English, we are going to continue looking at some sentence skills:
+Today in English, we are going to looking at the use of standard English:

 Over the next week, we will have a WCR session every day.
-With today’s text, you only need to read pages 1 – 6.
-The second half of this chapter will be tomorrow’s session.
+With today’s text, you only need to read pages 7 – 11.

 As mentioned last week, we won’t be doing P.E. this week.
 However, it would be great if you could do some additional physical activity each day.

 For your daily physical activity, I would like you to run, cycle or walk every day (it could just be around your garden – even if it’s quite small!).
 Then, if you could send me in the distance you have completed (it could be an estimate if you’re not sure), that would be great.
 A picture of you completing your activity would also be great if you can!
 The recommended daily physical activity for children (aged 6-17) is at least 60 minutes over a whole day, so for this particular physical activity you could aim for at least 30 minutes.